gtk-rs/gir/book/src/introduction.md

 # Introduction
-[gir] is a tool to automatically generate FFI bindings and a safe wrapper for a library written in C.
+[gir] is a tool to automatically generate safe wrappers for a C library with [GObject introspection](https://gi.readthedocs.io/en/latest/) information.
-All you need to be able to use it, is a `.gir` file containing the [GObject introspection](https://gi.readthedocs.io/en/latest/) data for the library you want to create the bindings for, as well as the `.gir` files for all its dependencies.
+In order to use it you need the `.gir` file containing the introspection data for the library you want to create the bindings for, as well as the `.gir` files for all its dependencies.
 Have a look at the tutorial if you don't know how to [find the .gir files](tutorial/finding_gir_files.md).
 If your library does not provide a `.gir` file, unfortunately you cannot use [gir], but maybe you can try [rust-bindgen](https://github.com/rust-lang/rust-bindgen).